 During the winter months, dogs may not be on any of the trails, but are allowed on the road.
 Trails are marked with blue diamonds or brown-and-white cross-country trail markers.
 Snowshoe trails are separate from those for skiers to minimize conflict between the two user groups.
 There is no maintenance on trails during the winter, so be aware of adverse conditions.

 Groups of more than 8 people need a permit to enter the Indian Peaks Wilderness, and groups are limited to 12 people.
 Permits are available at the U.S. Forest Service Office, 303-541-2500.
 The Colorado Mountain Club’s Brainard Cabin is typically open on weekends from 10:30am-2:30pm, with coffee and hot chocolate through March, for $1 donation per visitor.
-Colorado Mountain Club: 303-554-7688, www.cmcboulder.org/cabins.html, on Facebook (Brainard Cabin, CMC Boulder Group).
+Colorado Mountain Club: 303-554-7688.
+Visit cmcboulder.org/cabins.html for more information, or check the Brainard Cabin, CMC Boulder Facebook group.

 Access the Sourdough, South Saint Vrain, Waldrop, CMC, Snowshoe and Little Raven trails from the parking lot.
 It is approximately 2 miles from the parking lot to Brainard Lake.

 BRAINARD LAKE ROAD (easy) Stay on the main road for an easy 2-mile snowshoe or ski to Brainard Lake.
 The snow is not always good enough for skiing but often is hard-packed enough to walk on.
 Although it’s sometimes quite windy and blown bare or icy in spots, the views are spectacular.
 Snowshoers can combine the road and the snowshoers-only trail for a loop between Red Rock Lake and Brainard Lake.
 Dogs are allowed only on the Brainard Lake and Lefthand Park Reservoir roads. ♦